Overview of Ariadne Labs

 - 5+ years of related experience required

 The following job-specific skills and competencies are preferred:

-- Logical and rigorous thinker and problem solver, aptitude to integrate new information rapidly, comprehend large amounts of information, draw conclusions, and clearly communicate key findings and propose solutions
+- Work with large amounts of information, draw conclusions, and communicate key findings

-- Excellent verbal and written communications skills, including effective design and facilitation of meeting discussions
+- Excellent verbal and written communication skills, including effective participation in meetings

 The following cultural competencies are also preferred: